-LocationsWe will be living in a lovely Medieval/Renaissance period villa in Florence with trips to Rome, Venice, and Pisa, as well as extensive time spent in museums, palaces, classical-era ruins, Renaissance gardens, the Vatican museum and libraries, and the famous Mediterranean Coast.
+LocationsWe will be living in a lovely Medieval/Renaissance period villa in Florence with trips to Rome, Venice, as well as extensive time spent in museums, palaces, classical-era ruins, Renaissance gardens, the Vatican museum and libraries, and the famous Mediterranean Coast.

 Our summer semesters are designed to help students graduate on-time, or even early, which means that the GE courses we offer every summer will be determined by the group of students selected and the faculty members who will join the program.
 The typical student will take two survey-level courses and two upper division Oxford-style tutorials.
 The academically intensive tutorials will have 2-5 students in socratic discussion—and in both the courses and the tutorials the major focus will be an exploratory discussion of Man: his origin, creative nature, purpose and end.
 The following is a SAMPLE list of course offerings:

 Lower Division Gen-Ed courses

 English Literature I (for Literature Survey credit)

 Art History of the Western World (Essentials of Music and Art)